thesimplekid/whitenoise_flutter/.context/00_high_level.md

 - Receives comprehensive state object from Rust layer
 - Updates UI based on state changes and events
 - Platform-specific UI components where appropriate
+- Response design that works well on mobile screens but expands to two panel design (like most messengers) at wider screens on desktop.

 ## Key Features